 Advance HE recognises that restrictions relating to Covid-19 are continuing to impact the work plans of applicants.
 To assist applicants planning submissions during this uncertain period, we have introduced a three-month rolling deadline for the following Athena SWAN Ireland submission rounds:

 April 2021: 30 April 2021-30 June 2021

 Award validity will continue to be calculated on the basis of the April and November submission deadlines (i.e. applications received between 30 November 2020-29 January 2021 will be valid until November 2024).

 Covid-19 has impacted our institution/department’s timeline for submission and we don’t think we’re going to be ready to submit in time, what can we do?

-There is no penalty to withdrawing an intention to submit if you find that your submission timeline has changed.
+New applicants: if you are a first time applicant there is no penalty to withdrawing your intention to submit if you find that the submission timeline has changed.
 To assist us with our planning, we ask that you email us to indicate that your institution/department will no longer be submitting in this round: firstname.lastname@example.org.

-If you choose to delay submission to November 2020/April 2021 as a result of Covid-19, you may include demographic data prepared for submission in April 2020/November 2020.
+Applicants that choose to delay submission to April 2021/November 2021 as a result of Covid-19 may include demographic data prepared for submission in November 2020/April 2021.
 Please indicate in your narrative that the submission was delayed due to the impact of Covid-19.